 - Numbers for the candles: if you don’t share Daddysaurus’ opinion, you can add some numbers to your candles.
 Write them on a nice piece of card and attach them with a drawing pin, for example.

 - Some miniature Christmas trees.
-We used two of the tree from this IKEA set.
+We got ours from IKEA, but the trees in this set are very similar.
 These rainbow ones could be cute.

 - Some gifts.
 You might be lucky enough to have some little gift box ornaments.
 We made our own.
 The trick is to find some small boxes – which is not always easy – who uses matchsticks anymore?
 We ended up using some of the ‘products’ from a toy shopping basket that we bought at Aldi and just wrapped them with bright paper.